-While the deadline of the Incheon meet organizers is August 15
+While the deadline for the Incheon meeting organizers is August 15

-The 6.17m improved on her seasonal best performance from Hong Kong, where she leaped 6.15m and a 6.26 (windy), and her last performance in Vietnam, where she leaped 6.14m.
+The 6.17m improved on her seasonal best performance in Hong Kong, where she leaped 6.15m and a 6.26 (windy), and her last performance in Vietnam, where she leaped 6.14m.

 Marestella looks like she is coming back into shape and should continue to improve this year with a few technical improvements here and there.

-So far this year, she is ranked fourth in Southeast Asia behind Bui Thi Xuan (Vietnam) 6.46m (SEA Games Bronze medalist), Maria Natalia Londa (Malaysia) 6.37m (SEA Games Champion), and Thitima Muanjan (Thailand) 6.22m (SEA Games Silver Medalist).
+So far this year, she is ranked fourth in Southeast Asia behind Bui Thi Xuan (Vietnam) at 6.46m (SEA Games Bronze medalist), Maria Natalia Londa (Malaysia) at 6.37m (SEA Games Champion), and Thitima Muanjan (Thailand) at 6.22m (SEA Games Silver Medalist).